Table Of Contents

 Roku Explained: Supports Netflix, DirecTV Now, Hulu, Sling TV and More

 If you’ve been thinking about cutting the cord or just want to be able to stream Netflix and other apps on your TV, you may have heard about a product called Roku.
 You also may be wondering “What is a Roku?”

-Most of us know that the Roku (and now the Roku – 3) is a small black box that allows you to instantly stream your favorite TV shows and movies to your TV, but most are unaware of how much content is really available.
-Not only can you stream tens of thousands of movies and TV shows from services like Netflix, Hulu Plus, & Amazon Video On Demand (VOD), but you can also stream sporting events and music from Pandora, iTunes, and MOG.
+Most of us know Roku as a small black box that allows you to instantly stream your favorite TV shows and movies to your TV, but most are unaware of how much content is really available, and that there is now a Roku TV, Roku Stick and new Roku boxes available.
+Not only can you stream tens of thousands of movies and TV shows from services like Netflix, Hulu, Sling TV, & Amazon Video On Demand (VOD), but you can also stream sports without cable and music from Pandora, iTunes, and MOG.

 Netflix Instant Streaming on the Roku offers an impressive library of new, classic and obscure movies and television shows.
 You can also purchase content from Amazon for more current television shows.
 To learn more read Amazon Video on Demand.
 And what recently made the Roku the streaming box to beat, was the inclusion of Hulu Plus and its practically bottomless archive of movies and TV shows.

 Sports fans were also taken into consideration with the integration of services like MLB.tv, where you can watch out-of-market games live or on demand, and local games shortly after they have ended.
 The Roku also offers a UFC channel with live and archived fights.
 Plus there is the Roku Newscaster, which combines into one offering – several different channels like CNN, NBC, ESPN, Fox, NPR and the BBC.

 *** To search for a specific channel, try browsing their massive selection of streaming channels.